danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 contributes to the resultant music.
 To be performed during LjudOljud on April 6th at Fylkingen.
 Documented as an Internet site containing all music and text.

-In my thesis I aim to present my thoughts on how my work writing code and making music might be connected in some hopefully interesting ways to tensions within my field ("field" used here in a broader sense).
-My own origin story is likely another source for clues as to why I am driven to do the things that I do, but also, why I am broken in the particular way that I am.
-I'd also like to explore the possibility of making my thesis valuable to others in terms of it's utility by including my code.
-Other ways I'd like to touch upon how value gets created in a potential listener and or reader is narrative and place.
-I'll investigate where my own ideas about organising sound come from by telling stories and attempting to trace them back to their sources, engaging with them as lore, particular to myself and, contrastingly, to the wider field of new music.
-I aim to maintain course towards a narrow field of research by limiting the scope of my inquiry to mostly my own music and thoughts, tacking on to a lesser degree my best guesses as to the origins of both.
-The task at hand is mainly organising sound.
-My ambition is to present a number of materials, both in thought and in music.
-In doing so I hope to "tune" the listener's perception of the musical works held within the project through the means of text in order to allow for the possibility of greater immersion.

 If possible one idea would be to fill the first set with only "solo" pieces (pieces which use one set of samples).

 After the intermission a duo piece, then a trio piece and so on.

 The third set is an ensemble piece.
 Holding out for a tutti divisi 100 hundred stem orchestra piece equivalent was, as I had guessed, pushing it.
 That would for sure be the top of the pyramid though.
 What I ended up with is a 40 minute piece for large ensmeble.
 From one .scd file I have created the entire 40 minute's worth of music that is to be contained within the third act.
 Having completed this task I feel confident that no matter what happens now, at least I'll have one set that is ok.
 Most folks only do the one set don't they?

 I think that I can work my way backwards from the end now.
 I've learned a lot from completing the last piece.

 One story that has always fascinated me is the one about Pythagoras divvying up strings.
 Going forward what I'm thinking I'll do is make a 20 minute piece and then a 10 minute piece and then a 5 minute piece and so on with smaller and smaller ensembles.
 That way maybe I can show that time is an illusion and that we are all here now just passing it, as best we can, hoping it all works out, waiting for something, not sure what.
 Who knows; Maybe we do have a shot at forever after all.
 As long as we draw breath, I would argue that anything is possible.

 ```

+Set I:
+Speech synthesis onBoarding
+Clave solo < 2 min
+Speech synthesis thesis excerpt
+Col legno Contrabass solo 15 min 28 seconds
+Speech synthesis thesis excerpt
-Metallophone solo
+Metallophone solo < 16 min

+Set II:
+Speech synthesis thesis excerpt
-Three interpretations                        9 min
+Three interpretations 09 min 3 seconds
+Speech synthesis thesis excerpt

+Set III
-Through the intersections of all traversals 40 min
+Intersections of traversals 40 min

 ```

 # Uncannyness

 What does it mean to other people?

-adjective
-having or seeming to have a supernatural or inexplicable basis; beyond the ordinary or normal; extraordinary: uncanny accuracy; an uncanny knack of foreseeing trouble. mysterious; arousing superstitious fear or dread; uncomfortably strange:
+adjective having or seeming to have a supernatural or inexplicable basis; beyond the ordinary or normal; extraordinary: uncanny accuracy; an uncanny knack of foreseeing trouble.  mysterious; arousing superstitious fear or dread;
-Uncanny sounds filled the house.
+uncomfortably strange: Uncanny sounds filled the house.

 Why am I drawn to it?
 It strikes me as contemporary and unexplored.